leanprover-community/blog/posts/tradeoff-of-defining-types-as-subobjects.md

 type: text
 ---

 It often happens in formalisation that a type of interest is a subobject of another type of interest.
-For example, the unit circle in the complex plane is naturally a submonoid (nevermind that it is actually a subgroup, we currently can't talk about subgroups of fields).
+For example, the unit circle in the complex plane is naturally a submonoid[^1].

 What is the best way of defining this unit circle in terms of `Complex`?
 This blog post examines the pros and cons of the available designs.